anshua/WhatAsap/README.md

         See what tables are there by typing \d

         Explore a few commands using \? and \h.
-Don't spend too much time on this in the lab, you can explore more offline.

         Type in any SQL command and hit enter to execute the command.
         You need to end SQL commands with a semi colon.
 See below for some sample SQL commands.

         Exit the shell using \q